jsek/scssinspect/README.md

   -V, --version                      output the version number
-      --syntax                       print syntax trees only -c, --config                       path to config file (default: .scssinspectrc) -s, --skip                         skip files with parsing errors -D, --no-diff                      disable 2-way diffs -C, --no-color                     disable colors
+      --syntax                       print syntax trees only -c, --config                       path to config file (default: .scssinspectrc) -r, --reporter <name>              specify the reporter to use (you can also set custom path to *.js file) -s, --skip                         skip files with parsing errors -D, --no-diff                      disable 2-way diffs -C, --no-color                     disable colors